When ordering a towbar to be fitted you need to decide which type of towing electrics that you will need.

 Single 7 Pin Electrics also known as 12(N), are fitted as standard with any towbar.

 You can tow a caravan using only single electrics, but the interior functions of the caravan, such as the fridge, wouldn't have power to them.
-You would need an adaptor if your caravan has 13 pin electrics.
+You would need an electric adaptor if your caravan has 13 pin electrics.

 Twin 7 Pin Electrics